-There is a \$35 application fee for undergraduate students and a \$65 application fee for graduate student applicants.
+There is a \$35 application fee for undergraduate students and a \$65 application fee for graduate (Master's and Graduate Certificate) student applicants.
 The application fee covers the administrative cost associated with processing an application.
 An application is not considered complete without the accompanying, one-time, non-refundable application fee.
 The application fee may be waived at the discretion of the University.